canonical/microcloud/doc/how-to/support.rst

 Commercial support
 ------------------

-Commercial support for MicroCloud is available through `Ubuntu Pro`_.
+Commercial support for MicroCloud is available through `Ubuntu Pro`_ (Ubuntu Pro (Infra-only) or full Ubuntu Pro).
+The support will cover all LTS versions for five years starting from the day of the release.

+See the full `Ubuntu Pro service description`_ for detailed information about what support Ubuntu Pro provides.

 Documentation
 -------------